-A little known fact about me is that I actually have two roles at the Process Recovery Center; one is creative and one is clinical.
+A little known fact about me is that I actually have two roles at the Process Recovery Center, a New Hampshire drug rehab; one is creative and one is clinical.
 When I’m not writing or otherwise creating, I facilitate our women’s gender-specific programming.
 One of the things I’ve learned during my time as a women’s group facilitator is that women frequently struggle with perfectionism and feelings of unworthiness.
 The idea is that we “are” what we produce.
 If you think about it, this distorted way of thinking takes root in our biology.
 For centuries our merit was based on whether or not we could bear children.
 This mindset is only just beginning to shift.
 If anything, the pressure has doubled as many women juggle productivity expectations in both domestic and professional spheres.

 That’s not to say that men aren’t shaped by their own productivity standards.
 As a woman – and a female-focused clinician – I am just better able to articulate the female experience.
 However, I do remember one of my college instructors talking about how women strive for connection and men strive for autonomy.
 (I can also remember challenging my instructor over such an outdated overgeneralization.
 I can only speak for myself, but I certainly want to be autonomous… and connection is a critical component of holistic health for everyone.)
 However, there may be a sliver of truth to this theory.
 Autonomy is synonymous with self-reliance.
 How often do men feel pressured to be providers – to be independent and in control?
 Productivity, from this perspective, means not only to survive, but to project an image of success and strength.